MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 The second talk was done by [Kevlin Henney on the topic of SOLID Deconstruction](http://blog.markpearl.co.za/SOLID-Deconstruction) in 2016 where Kevlin elaborates on the concept of cohesion.

 In putting Kent's and Kevlin's explanations together I have used the term "segment of code".
-For your language paradigm of choice (Object Oriented, Functional, etc.) replace this phrase with whatever construct makes the most sense to your language (class, method, module, etc.)
+For your language paradigm of choice (Object Oriented, Functional, etc.) replace this phrase with whatever construct makes the most sense to you (class, method, module, etc.)

 ## What is coupling?

 The concept of coupling is often confused with the concept of use.
-Just because one segment of code "uses" another segment of code does not mean that these two segments are 'coupled'.
+Just because one segment of code "uses" another segment of code does not mean that these two segments are "coupled".

 > The two segments are only coupled if a change to one segment implies a change to another segment.